Guest Teacher FAQs

 During the contract period host institutions are required to:

-- Pay an administrative fee of approximately $2,600 per new teacher for visa processing and J-1 visa required health insurance ($2,000 for teachers renewing in the program)
+- Pay an administrative fee of approximately $2,600 per new teacher for visa processing and J-1 visa required health insurance ($2,000 for teachers renewing in the program) (Fees are subject to adjustment by the insurance provider.)

 - Provide the guest teacher with compensation consistent with the pay of similarly situated teachers in the same school district, subsidized by approximately $13,000/year stipend from Hanban (paid directly to the teacher).
 See previous question.